Temasek Foundation: Stay Prepared – Trauma Network for Children

 Building on the success of the Temasek Cares KITS programme, Stay Prepared aims to enhance community-based resources to adequately provide psychosocial trauma support for children and families in schools and in the community.
 It equips community-based organisations and schools who serve children with trauma-specific skills and links them together in a trauma learning network.

 Balaji Sadasivan – Healthcare Building Capability Project

 Set up in 2010, the Balaji Sadasivan – Healthcare Building Capability Project aims to build manpower capability in the Intermediate and Long-Term Care sector to meet the needs of Singapore's ageing population.
-Since its inception, 38 study awards have been given to students in the fields of occupational therapy, physiotherapy, nursing and health services management.
+Since its inception, 38 study awards have been given to students in the fields of occupational therapy, physiotherapy, nursing, and health services management.
 In FY2015/16 alone, 10 study awards were given.

 Ee Peng Liang – Special Needs Building Capability Project

-With a growing demand for early intervention services for persons diagnosed with special needs, the Ee Peng Liang – Special Needs Building Capability Project was set up in 2011 to train skilled manpower to serve people with developmental, intellectual, physical, sensory of multiple disabilities.
+With a growing demand for early intervention services for persons diagnosed with special needs, the Ee Peng Liang (Special Needs Building Capability Project) was set up in 2011 to create skilled manpower to serve people with developmental, intellectual, physical, sensory, or multiple disabilities.
 Since 2011, 41 study awards have been given to individuals with the passion and aptitude to serve in this sector.